gruns/undent/README.md

 # Undent

-Undent turns multilined strings formatted for source code (indented, newlines inserted, etc) into their intended, beautiful, human-readable strings.
+Undent turns multiline strings in source code (which are indented, have inserted newlines, etc) into their intended, beautiful, human-readable strings.

 To do this, `undent()`